Table of contents

 Present benefits

-Customers buy a product in order to be able to do, achieve or express something with it.
+Customers buy a product to be able to do, achieve or express something with it.
 That’s why it’s important, when creating a CTA, to use arguments that will convince them to take advantage of your offer specifically.
 What benefits you use depends on what you are offering your audience.
-You can emphasize, for example, the possibility of saving money, expanding knowledge, exclusivity.
+You can emphasize, for example, the possibility of saving money, expanding knowledge, and exclusivity.

 Additionally, you can also make a promise here, i.e., inform the user of what they will gain by clicking on a button with a CTA, e.g., „I want to receive a free e-book”, „Receive a free gift”.
 What’s more, you can emphasize a certain exclusivity in these messages — focus on making users feel that the offer is targeted specifically to them, but its availability is limited.
 An example might be: „Join our newsletter and receive a 15% discount on your first purchase”.